Deego88/pands-project/README.md

  1. pandas- pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool.
  2. numpy- provides a high-performance multidimensional array object, and tools for working with these arrays.
  3. matplotlib- is a plotting library and allows for the production of graphs, plots and charts.
+ 4. seaborn- is a Python data visualisation library based on matplotlib, it provides a high-level interface for graphics.

 ## Getting Started

-In order to conduct an effective analysis of the the Iris data set you must have the three libraries installed as listed above.
+In order to conduct an effective analysis of the the Iris data set you must have the relevant libraries installed as listed above.
 The Iris data set must be in a CSV type flie format and located in the same directory as the python code.
-Please ensure that you have the origional version of the Iris data set.
+Please ensure that you have the origional version of the Iris data set, otherwise some data cleaning may be required.

+## Data Analysis

 ## Results